paulkarpenko/us-code-ui/uscode/title-02-the-congress/chapter-020-emergency-powers-to-eliminate-budget-deficits.md

 #### 2013 Sequester
 Pub.
 L. 112–240, title IX, § 901(e), Jan.
 2, 2013, 126 Stat.
 2370, provided that: “On March 1, 2013, the President shall order a sequestration for fiscal year 2013 pursuant to section 251A of the Balanced Budget and Emergency Deficit Control Act of 1985 [[2 U.S.C.
 901a](./chapter-020-emergency-powers-to-eliminate-budget-deficits.md#section-901a)], as amended by this section, pursuant to which, only for the purposes of the calculation in sections 251A(5)(A), 251A(6)(A), and 251A(7)(A), section 251(c)(2) [former [2 U.S.C.
 901(c)(2)](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title2-section901/c/2&num=0&edition=prelim)] shall be applied as if it read as follows: “ ‘(2) For fiscal year 2013— “ ‘(A) for the security category, $544,000,000,000 in budget authority; and “ ‘(B) for the nonsecurity category, $499,000,000,000 in budget authority;’.”

-#### Sequestration Order for Fiscal Year 2024 Pursuant to Section 251A of the Balanced Budget and Emergency Deficit Control Act, as Amended
+#### Sequestration Order for Fiscal Year 2025 Pursuant to Section 251A of the Balanced Budget and Emergency Deficit Control Act, as Amended
 Order of President of the United States, dated Mar.
-13, 2023, 88 F.R.
-16171, provided:
+11, 2024, 89 F.R.
+18531, provided:

 By the authority vested in me as President by the laws of the United States of America, and in accordance with section 251A of the Balanced Budget and Emergency Deficit Control Act (the “Act”), as amended, [2 U.S.C.
-901a](./chapter-020-emergency-powers-to-eliminate-budget-deficits.md#section-901a), I hereby order that, on October 1, 2023, direct spending budgetary resources for fiscal year 2024 in each non-exempt budget account be reduced by the amount calculated by the Office of Management and Budget in its report to the Congress of March 13, 2023.
+901a](./chapter-020-emergency-powers-to-eliminate-budget-deficits.md#section-901a), I hereby order that, on October 1, 2024, direct spending budgetary resources for fiscal year 2025 in each non-exempt budget account be reduced by the amount calculated by the Office of Management and Budget in its report to the Congress of March 11, 2024.

-All sequestrations shall be made in strict accordance with the requirements of section 251A of the Act and the specifications of the Office of Management and Budget’s report of March 13, 2023, prepared pursuant to section 251A(9) of the Act.
+All sequestrations shall be made in strict accordance with the requirements of section 251A of the Act and the specifications of the Office of Management and Budget’s report of March 11, 2024, prepared pursuant to section 251A(9) of the Act.

 J.R.
 Biden, Jr.

 Sequestration orders pursuant to this section for prior fiscal years were contained in the following:

+2024—Order of President of the United States, dated Mar.
+13, 2023, 88 F.R.
+16171.

 2023—Order of President of the United States, dated Mar.
 28, 2022, 87 F.R.
 18603.